Making Personalization the Center of Your Customer Retention Strategy like Spotify

 For Spotify, customer retention starts at the very beginning of the customer relationship.
 Right off the bat, they give new users a list of reasons to stick around.
 Although Spotify users can use the app for free, the Premium subscription gives users more functionality.
 The main differences between a Premium account and an unpaid account is that Premium users can listen to music ad-free, can select any song they wish to listen to, can skip songs, and can download music and playlists.

 But, even with all of these perks, Spotify can’t assume when a customer upgrades, they’ll want to keep paying for Premium access for life.
 You have to remind customers what they’re paying for and why it’s worth it.
-Spotify immediately engages customers and immerses new users in the product’s features.
-So, for example, when a new customer signs up for a Premium subscription, they get a branded email explaining all of the features they now get to exclusively enjoy.
+So, when a new customer signs up for a Premium subscription, they get a branded email explaining all of the features they now get to exclusively enjoy.

 An effective onboarding program shows the value of your product or service while also demonstrating you value your customers.
 Make sure customers feel welcome after they sign up, subscribe, or make a purchase.
 This welcoming allows you to establish a solid foundation to build your brand relationship.